RickWeber/100-days-of-code/r1-log.md

 going to go back in and at least lay out a map of what I've got and what gaps I need to fill...

+### R1D3 - 2020-07-29

+Thought from last night: I've got agents' plans and capacities coded as vectors.
+I can compare two agents by looking at their cosine similarity...

+Thought from this morning: I should have some sort of tests built in to my code to make sure it's doing everything correctly.
+But I still don't have any real experience with systematic testing...
+I should read up on that.

+Okay, I'm definitely feeling good about the production method.
+But that's the easy part.
+I did figure out folding code in spacemacs which is going to make life easier... zc zo.
+But there's still a lot of stuff that I need to straighten out.

+I'm nearly at 200 lines, but a lot of it is comments.
+Let's lay out a plan..

+I need the model and agent classes.
+I think I also want a contract class.
+Agents *should* be able to replicate in a way that allows the population to adapt.
+Part of me wonders if I want another class to hold all the agents' parameters.
+Then I could create some mutation methods in that class, and allow parent agents to create new agents with mutated copies of their own parameters.

+I should also take the chance to go through the methods and rename things.

+Here's what I've got right now:

+- Agent Class
+  + init
+  + step
+  + produce
+  + findpartner
+  + move
+  + rand_trade
+  + eval_trade
+  + make_trade
+  + utility
+  + learn

+- Market Class
+  + init
+  + step

+- Contract Class
+  + init
+  + step
+  + reverse
+  + acceptable

+So, let's sort this out.
+Hell, I can delete everything and it should be fine since I've got a git commit!

+So here's what I really want:

+Agent:
+- produce,
+- find a partner (either locally, or in an explicit network)
+- move and/or update network connections
+- propose a trade (a random trade and/or based on costs/benefits and/or
+  parameters that update with experience)
+- check current utility
+- evaluate a prospective trade relative to not taking that trade (this might just be a probability of accepting a good trade, perhaps based on current endowment or other things)
+- update parameters that bias behaviors

+A step of the model should involve agents producing, looking for possible trades, possibly making an exchange, and updating expectations about prices (perhaps prices in particular locations)

+I think my current idea of a contract is pretty okay: two agents, quantities to be exchanged, and the timing of those exchanges.

+I made a new scratch file to hold all the code I'm junking, plus the notes I left myself as comments.
+I've started cleaning up the code I actually want in the model.py file.
+I've left more holes than when I started, but it's also a bit cleaner.
+I've got my hour in, but now I've got to get back to work on other stuff...